NLnetLabs/rpki-doc/source/krill/get-started.rst

 * save the 'parent response'
 * upload the 'publisher request' to your publisher (usually your parent)
 * save the 'repository response'
-* update the repository for you CA using the 'repository response'
+* update the repository for your CA using the 'repository response'
 * add the parent using the 'parent response'